vitorcmarini/vitorcmarini/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Vitor Marini and my nickname is "Vitão"!

+- 🔭 I'm currently working on a personal project for a sales platform, and collaborating on a project to schedule consultancies for expatriates
+- 🌱 I'm delving deeper into java with spring boot and aws
+- 👯 I’m looking to collaborate on java projects
+- 📫 You can contact me at vitorcmarini@gmail.com
+- 🍖 I'm a great barbecue chef

+-
 <!--
 **vitorcmarini/vitorcmarini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.